1. What is the difference between a cold and the flu?

 5. Should I get an antibiotic?

 However, the flu can weaken the immune system and open the door for bacterial infections.
 If your flu starts to get better and then gets worse, you may have a bacterial infection.
 See a doctor right away.
 Antibiotic treatment may be necessary.

 6. When should I see a doctor?

-If your symptoms are severe or aren't getting better after a week or if you have fever for more than 3 days, see a doctor.
+If your symptoms are severe or aren't getting better after a week or if you are over 65 or have fever for more than 3 days, see a doctor.
 Also call a doctor right away if you have any chronic medical conditions and are exposed to the flu or develop any of the symptoms.
 Moreover, if an infant or young child has a fever or develops symptoms of the flu, get medical help.

 These symptoms are signs that flu may have developed into something serious like pneumonia.
 See a doctor right away if you have any of these symptoms: